How much does a private tutor cost? And is the cost of private tutoring worth it?

 There are several factors that can determine how much private tutors charge for their services.
 The tutoring industry is unregulated, which means there is no set standard and the costs are largely determined by individual tutors or tutoring companies themselves.

-Average prices of private tutoring can significantly vary depending on your location in the UK – particularly for home tutoring.
+Average prices of private tuition can significantly vary depending on your location in the UK – particularly for home tutoring.
 This is largely due to the different costs of living from city to city, such as the price tutors need to pay to live and travel in a particular area.
 Generally, private tutors charge more in larger cities (and particularly London), although in-person private tutoring in rural areas can also come at an increased cost due to the travel involved.

 The average hourly rate of private tuition across the UK, from lowest to highest: